frontendpatterns/frontendpatterns.dev/src/content/patterns/error-handling.md

 ---
 # Error Handling

-Manage and displaying errors gracefully from failed API requests.

 ## Problem

 Without this pattern, the premise that gracefully managing and displaying errors from failed API requests falls apart, and small changes trigger cascading regressions.